splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 How OpenTelemetry handles gRPC status codes
 -----------------------------------------------

 To determine if a gRPC span counts towards the error rate for a service, the Splunk Distribution of the OpenTelemetry Collector looks at the ``span.status`` as set by OpenTelemetry instrumentation.
-Specifically, the following logic is applied by the instrumentation in accordance with OpenTelemetry semantic conventions:
+The following logic is applied by the instrumentation in accordance with OpenTelemetry semantic conventions:

 * For client-side spans (``span.kind = CLIENT``), all non-OK, client-received status codes (``rpc.grpc.status_code``) set ``span.status`` to ``error``.
 * For server-side spans (``span.kind = SERVER``), the following gRPC status codes (``rpc.grpc.status_code``) set ``span.status`` to ``error``: